maybewht-dev/hackaton24/Readme.md

 Just a Simple Code For Ftp Login And Banner Grabbing This Code is Just For Educational Purpose ..
 USING Python ftplib
-# 2.Hash Cracker :
+# 2.Hash Cracker✌️

-# 3.Asymetric Key Ransomware:
+# 3.Asymetric Key Ransomware 😎